Illinois Urologic Health Surgeons

 Vasectomy is the most reliable way for men to get peace of mind about birth control.
-Experienced urologist Steve Y. Chung, MD, at Illinois Urologic Health Surgeons, in Dixon, and Spring Valley outside of Sterling Illinois, performs in-office vasectomies, so you can get home immediately afterward.
+Experienced urologist Steve Y. Chung, MD, at Illinois Urologic Health Surgeons, in Dixon, Peru, outside of Sterling Illinois and serving the rest of the Illinois Valley area, performs in-office vasectomies, so you can get home immediately afterward.
 Use the appointment scheduler online now, or call the office to book your vasectomy consultation today.

 A vasectomy is a sterilization procedure for men.
 This surgery blocks sperm from entering your seminal fluid, eliminating the chance of pregnancy.
 Although it's highly reliable as pregnancy prevention, vasectomy doesn't prevent sexually transmitted infections or diseases.